SUD Workforce Enhancement for Longitudinal Learning (SWELL) Initiative

 Conceptual, practical, and skills-based curriculum focused on individualized documentation practices such as developing Treatment Plans, individual progress notes, group progress notes, and case management notes

-Conceptual, practical, and skills-based curriculum focused on delivering case management services
+Conceptual, practical, and skills-based curriculum focused on delivering case management services and the practical application of this service

 Motivational Interviewing (MI)